beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/bond_polyhedra.rst

 .. image:: ../_static/figs/bondsetting_tio2_2.png
    :width: 8cm

-* Search additional atoms if species1 is included in the boundary, the value for ``Search_bond`` should be set to `>0`.
+* Search additional atoms if species1 is included in the boundary, the value for ``search`` should be set to `>0`.
 To change setting for a bond pair by.

 >>> tio2.boundary = 0.01
 >>> tio2.bondsetting[('Ti', 'O')].search = 1